 What participants are saying...

 Creative placemaking is a new and fast-growing approach to enhance community and economic development through arts and culture.
-Since the term was coined in 2010 in a National Endowment for the Arts white paper, hundreds of communities around the United States pursue creative placemaking strategies to improve quality of life and enhance prosperity.
 As more elected officials see the value of the arts as a feature that supports community and economic development, they look for qualified expertise to create structures and programs that integrate the arts into their plans for community development.
-Learners who complete the Creative Placemaking Certification will develop the skills and knowledge that clients and communities seek.

 Directed by the national award-winning urban planner Leonardo Vazquez, AICP/PP, founder of The National Consortium for Creative Placemaking, and produced by the City and Regional Planning section at Ohio State, a pioneer and leader in online education for urban planners, the Ohio State University’s Certification in Creative Placemaking is the first and only program in the United States that offers both a practitioner certification and graduate credit.

 To learn more or to register for the 10-month,online program, please visit the Certification in Creative Placemaking on the College of Engineering’s Professional Programs website.

 Images: Pearl Alley in Columbus, Ohio, photo by Flicker user 5chw4r7z; Scioto Mile Fountain in Columbus, Ohio, photo by Flickr user Bob Hall